floooh/floooh.github.io/_posts/2020-04-26-sokol-spring-2020-update.md

 - ...and related to this, a more convenient default-value behaviour for pixel formats and sample counts when creating pipeline state objects and images

-Only the last point is an actual breaking change which requires some updates to the sokol-gfx initialization call ```sg_setup()```.
+Only the last two points are actual breaking changes which requires some updates to the sokol-gfx initialization call ```sg_setup()```.

 ## Changes in sokol_app.h: